Hebrew language: Current status

 Modern Hebrew is the primary official language of the State of Israel.
 As of 2013, there are about 9 million Hebrew speakers worldwide, of whom 7 million speak it fluently.

 Currently, 90% of Israeli Jews are proficient in Hebrew, and 70% are highly proficient.
 Some 60% of Israeli Arabs are also proficient in Hebrew, and 30% report having a higher proficiency in Hebrew than in Arabic.
 In total, about 53% of the Israeli population speaks Hebrew as a native language, while most of the rest speak it fluently.
 In 2013 Hebrew was the native language of 49% of Israelis over the age of 20, with Russian, Arabic, French, English, Yiddish and Ladino being the native tongues of most of the rest.
 Some 26% of immigrants from the former Soviet Union and 12% of Arabs reported speaking Hebrew poorly or not at all.

 Steps have been taken to keep Hebrew the primary language of use, and to prevent large-scale incorporation of English words into the Hebrew vocabulary.
 The Academy of the Hebrew Language of the Hebrew University of Jerusalem currently invents about 2,000 new Hebrew words each year for modern words by finding an original Hebrew word that captures the meaning, as an alternative to incorporating more English words into Hebrew vocabulary.
 The Haifa municipality has banned officials from using English words in official documents, and is fighting to stop businesses from using only English signs to market their services.
 In 2012, a Knesset bill for the preservation of the Hebrew language was proposed, which includes the stipulation that all signage in Israel must first and foremost be in Hebrew, as with all speeches by Israeli officials abroad.
 The bill's author, MK Akram Hasson, stated that the bill was proposed as a response to Hebrew "losing its prestige" and children incorporating more English words into their vocabulary.

 Hebrew is one of several languages for which the constitution of South Africa calls to be respected in their use for religious purposes.
 Also, Hebrew is an official national minority language in Poland, since 6 January 2005.
+Hamas has made Hebrew a compulsory language taught in schools in the Gaza Strip.